 This toolkit is intended for early-career faculty candidates, department chairs, and APT committees.

 If you are interested in learning more about the APT Toolkit please reach out through our contact information below.

 Jonathan Posner, PhD

 UW College of Engineering

-This project was supported by the National Center For Advancing Translational Sciences of the National Institutes of Health under Award Number TL1 TR002319.
+Funding: This toolkit was supported by the National Center for Advancing Translational Sciences of the National Institutes of Health under Award Number UL1 TR002319.
 The content is solely the responsibility of the authors and does not necessarily represent the official views of the National Institutes of Health.
 We thank Frances Chu and members of the APT Committees in the Schools of Health Sciences and College of Engineering for their contributions and feedback on this toolkit.